very-good-science/data-ethics-club/25-08-21_writeup.md

 The study notes that people are worried about researchers using their whole history, perhaps because it feels more personally targeted.
 They also feel it a greater intrusion if there is use of deleted tweets.
 Excluding tweets that are deleted post the scraping of data is a challenge and researchers may not attempt to do so.

 There are lots of situations where privacy is good - people may speak up against government or political opinion, professional risk to your employment if you tweet about them.
 Then again people can use privacy to hide behind a psyudonym for hate speech.
-You do not necersarily want to be in the position to enable people who speak with hate speech but if you get false positives (falsely attributing hate speech to someone), that could have negative consequences.
+You do not necessarily want to be in the position to enable people who speak with hate speech but if you get false positives (falsely attributing hate speech to someone), that could have negative consequences.
 Troll accounts specifically use the anonymity of twitter to abuse others, but just because we do not like what they have to say, that does not mean we should waive their right to anonymity.

 ## Journalism vs. Open Source Research